dharmafly/noodle/README.md

     category: about
     ---

 The very first 'about' post in the directory will be used for the project overview (it will be displayed in a highlighted box).

 The remaining posts with `category: about` will appear in the main nav and on the front page.

 `category: reference` posts will appear in the *Reference* sub-page.

+(INFO: These are examples of [YAML Front Matter] (https://github.com/mojombo/jekyll/wiki/YAML-Front-Matter) )

 ### How to rename the items in the main nav